+Xcel Energy launched Solar\Rewards Community® in Colorado in 2012, after the state became one of the first to approve the solar garden concept in 2010.
 Community solar gardens offer a convenient option for customers to invest in solar energy, especially those who do not want to install solar panels on rooftops or on site.
-In Colorado, Public Service offers Solar\Rewards Community® for customers who want to participate in shared, centralized solar installations.
+In Colorado, the Company offers Solar\Rewards Community for customers who want to participate in shared, centralized solar installations.
 Solar developers build community-based shared solar installations interconnected to our system and then offer subscriptions with various purchase arrangements to customers.
-As of May 2014, about 300 customers are signed up to participate in 25 solar garden projects in Colorado.
-At the end of 2013, seven of the projects with a combined capacity of 3.4 megawatts were operating and ten more are expected to be completed in 2014.